hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

     |200|100|1|l2|0.759655211015|
     |200|100|1|l1|0.240344788985|

-  - The best parameter is shown in the following table
+  - The best parameter is shown in the following table.

     |Iteration|C|Learning rate|Norm|Hamming loss|
     |:--|:--|:--|--:|
     |200|0.01|1|l2|0.16791671331|

-  - Training and text error of SVM with the best parameter is shown in the following table
+  - Hamming loss on both training and test data from logistic regression with the best parameter is shown in the following table.

     ||Training set|Test set|
     |:--|--:|--:|